ci-compass/cicf/week05-containers-and-debugging/slides/slides.md

 Let us just stay with Docker here.

 ::: {.notes}

+Let us look at:

+- What are containers?
+- What problems they solve?
+- How to use them? and
+- How do they work?

 Containers enable consistent deployment across different computing platforms.
 If your application was built and tested on some old